Can a pregnant woman take part in a survey study involving questionnaires if the IRB hasn’t specifically approved participation of pregnant women?

 However, if the study involves a simple questionnaire and it is not obvious that the prospective participant is pregnant, the IRB may, under these circumstances not require the investigator to add this question when it is not appropriate to the research in question.

-What do I need to do if a participant becomes pregnant during a study?
+What do I need to do if a subject becomes pregnant during a study?

 There are issues that may require review.
 The IRB should be contacted as soon as possible to discuss these potential issues.